 The Premier accommodates six different types of mattresses and fits existing headboards.

 Another great benefit of the Flexabed Premier is the Lifetime Limited Warranty covering each and every component and design feature, including the mattress, without exception for the life of the bed.
 It’s transferable, so it remains under warranty for the new owner if you decide to sell it or give the bed to someone else.

 Continue Sleeping Next to Your Loved One on a Flexabed Adjustable Bed

-To learn more about Flexabed’s dual-king and dual-queen adjustable bed frames and how they can enhance life for couples in need of an adjustable bed, call our friendly and helpful staff at 800-648-1256 or leave a message on this website.
+To learn more about Flexabed’s split-king and split-queen adjustable bed frames and how they can enhance life for couples in need of an adjustable bed, call our friendly and helpful staff at 800-648-1256 or leave a message on this website.
 We are happy to refer potential customers to quality dealers like Lewis offering Flexabed products throughout America.
 Visiting showrooms and home medical supply stores to touch and feel an actual Flexabed product can prove very helpful for customers in the market for an adjustable bed.